kpumuk/blog-dmytro/content/posts/20240827165643-on-dangers-of-open3-popen3/index.md

 {{< figure lightsrc="open3-deadlock-light.svg" darksrc="open3-deadlock-dark.svg" caption="Deadlock when reading from from one channel at a time" >}}

-In the example above, child process is trying to write more data into stderr, but there is no more room left in the buffer.
-Parent process have read everything from stdout and is waiting for more data or until the child process exits, and the child is blocked trying to write to stderr — a deadlock.
+In the example above, the child process is trying to write more data into stderr, but there is no more room left in the buffer.
+The parent process has read everything from stdout and is waiting for more data or until the child process exits, and the child is blocked trying to write to stderr — leading to a deadlock.

 ## Measuring the buffer size